 - Bodily injury liability: Including both per-person (individual) bodily injury and per-accident (group/total) bodily injury

 - Property damage liability: Covers damage to vehicles and other property

 - Uninsured/underinsured motorist: Covers the expenses if another person causes an accident and doesn’t have enough insurance to cover the damage:

 - Underinsured motorist (general): UIM

 - Uninsured motorist property damage: UMPD

 - Personal injury protection: Also referred to as PIP or no-fault, this coverage is usually provided as per-person and per-accident limits, and is used to cover things such as medical expenses, rehabilitation, disability, or loss of income caused by a car accident.

-When viewing your full insurance policy, the full names and amounts of your coverage are listed on the declarations page, which is usually the first page of the document.
-This page shows exactly how much coverage you have for each type available, in whole dollar amounts.
-In addition to liability, UM/UIM, and PIP, other types of coverage an insurance policy may have include:
+When viewing your insurance policy, the full names and amounts of your coverage are listed on the declarations page, which is usually the first page of the document.
+This page shows exactly how much coverage you have for each type, in whole dollar amounts.
+In addition to liability, UM/UIM, and PIP, other types of coverage a policy may have include: